 The office has three directors: Ben Pentreath, Rob Illingworth RIBA and Rupert Cunningham.
 Jennifer Bell RIBA and Manan Upadhyay RIBA are Associates.
 Three further ARB accredited architects work in the practice, Sandro Mule’, Anna Mikkonen and Megan Smedy, together with six architectural assistants, Will Creech, Alice Montgomery, Danny Holland, Dominik Chung, Peter Deane and Alasdair White.
 Colin Ozanne operates our IT and Zoe Wightman is Studio Manager.

-Our small and friendly decoration department has four interior designers, Harry Pelly, Tamara Lancaster, Brandon Schubert and Alex Curr.
+Our small and friendly decoration department has three interior designers, Harry Pelly, Tamara Lancaster and Alex Curr.